 Lillie was preceded in death by her father, Jake Anderson; her mother, Ethel Mae Stinson Anderson; her brothers, Stinson Jake Anderson and Algie Wolfe Anderson; two of her three sisters, Jimmie Helen McMillan and Carrie Ramona Hardwick.
 Cherishing her memories and celebrating her life are her daughter, Dolores Simmons; her grandchildren, Tommie Lee Simmons, Jr., Tyran Stephanie Simmons, and Keith McIntyre (Aretha) Simmons; her great-grandchildren, Tashana L. Simmons, Tevin Lee Simmons, Bryan Keith Simmons, and Emily Lewis; her sister, Nellye Jean Anderson; Her nieces, Jemel (Nathaniel) Hatcher, and Denise (Charles) Dotson, and Teeza Anderson; Nephews, Jerry (Nell) McMillan, Ronnie (Bennie) McMillan; Edwin Anderson (Jessica) Hardwick, Roy Anderson, Horace Anderson, and Drexyl Anderson; and special great-nieces and special great-nephews; a devoted cousin, Perry (Ruby) Stinson; and several friends and other Anderson and Stinson relatives.

 Mrs. Lillie Mae Anderson Ward made this world a better place.
 And because of her life and works, this Phenomenal Woman will leave a legacy that will shape lives for generations to come!
 As she previously stated, “I always enjoy helping people—young and old.”
 To God be the glory!

-To send flowers to Lillie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lillie M. Ward, please visit our floral store.